Aniruddha-Inge/Aniruddha-Inge/README.md

-- 🌱 I’m currently learning DSA in Java and also Web Development
+- 🌱 I’m currently learning DSA in Java and also learning Web Development!

-- 📫 How to reach me: [Twitter - @AniruddhaInge](https://twitter.com/AniruddhaInge)
+- 📫 How to reach me: [Twitter](https://twitter.com/AniruddhaInge)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I leave so many tabs open on my screen